spring-attic/bomr/README.md

 Option                Description
 ------                -----------
---milestone <String>  Milestone to which upgrade issues are assigned
+--milestone <String>  Milestone to which upgrade issues are assigned --dry                 Run upgrade logic without creating issues or doing commits
 ```

-For example, to upgrade a bom and assign isses to the `2.0.5` milestone:
+For example, to upgrade a bom and assign issues to the `2.0.5` milestone:

 ```
 $ bomr.jar upgrade --milestone=2.0.5